NET’s price-to-cash ratio: Is it a good investment at the moment?

 Sponsored

-Further, it is important to consider NET stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 21.32.Likewise, its price to free cash flow for the last twelve months stands at 581.78.
-NET’s price to book ratio for the most recent quarter was 34.66, resulting in an 13.09 price to cash per share for the period.
+Further, it is important to consider NET stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 19.51.Likewise, its price to free cash flow for the last twelve months stands at 532.26.
+NET’s price to book ratio for the most recent quarter was 31.71, resulting in an 11.98 price to cash per share for the period.

 How does Cloudflare Inc. (NET) stock rate among analysts?
 Buy, sell, or hold?